Mixed Hodge modules and real groups

 We will work first in the following setting.
 Let $X$ be a smooth variety and $f \colon X \to \mb{C}$ a regular function.
 We set $U = f^{-1}(\mb{C}^\times)$ and let $j \colon U \to X$ be the inclusion.

 We first give Beilinson's construction of nearby cycles \cite{beilinson}.
-Given a regular holonomic $\ms{D}$-module $\ms{M}$ on $U$, we have the $\ms{D}_U$-modules
+Given a holonomic $\ms{D}$-module $\ms{M}$ on $U$, we have the $\ms{D}_U$-modules

 where $f^s\ms{M}[s] = \ms{M} \otimes \mb{C}[s]$ as $\mc{O}_U$-modules, with the usual twisted action of differential operators.
-The terms in the above limits are regular holonomic $\ms{D}_U$-modules; we extend standard operations to such objects in the natural way by setting
+The terms in the above limits are holonomic $\ms{D}_U$-modules (regular if $\mc{M}$ is so); we extend standard operations to such objects in the natural way by setting

 Note that the $b$-function lemma implies that $j_!f^s\ms{M}((s)) \to j_*f^s\ms{M}((s))$ is an isomorphism.

 \begin{defn} Let $a \in \mb{Z}_{\geq 0}$.
 The \emph{Beilinson functor $\pi_f^a$} is defined by